-Oral and throat cancer is the 10th most common cancer in the U.S. In 1996 an estimated 29,490 new cases of oral and throat cancer were diagnosed in the U.S. Two thirds of the cases were in men, for whom it is the 7th most common cancer.
-In 1996, 8,260 people in the U.S. died from oral and throat cancer.
-Through the 1980's and early 1990's the incidence and mortality rates of this cancer have changed very little.
+Oral and throat cancer is the 12th most common cancer in the U.S. According to the 1998 American Cancer Society, Cancer Facts & Figures, an estimated 30,300 new cases of oral and throat cancer were diagnosed in the U.S. Two thirds of the cases were in men, for whom it is the 8th most common cancer.
+The National Center for Health Statistics (NCHS) reports that 7,965 people in the U.S. died from oral and throat cancer.
+Through the 1980's and 1990's the incidence and mortality rates of this cancer have been decreasing.